The Pirate's Daughter

-The Pirate's Daughter is a 1997 mystery novel by Robert Girardi.
+The Pirate's Daughter: A Novel of Adventure is a 1997 mystery novel by Robert Girardi, published by Delacorte Press.
+It follows the plot structure of Homer's Odyssey, in a modern setting, featuring pirates in the slave trade who use modern financial instrumentation.

 Plot

 It's the story Wilson Lander who will find himself dragged on a pirate ship by an attractive woman, Cricket.
 He will live many adventures.

 Reception

 Paula Friedman of the New York Times felt that Girardi's "rendering of [the pirate island] is lush and commanding, despite the horror it reveals."